-Resume writing can be a difficult task for most people; it is easy to gauge that you need to feed a resume with all your professional details along with your educational qualification and some of your details.
+Resume writing can be a difficult task for most people; it is easy to gauge what you need to feed a resume with all your professional details along with your educational qualification and some of your details.
 But how that is to be presented within the frame of a resume format can be challenging to comprehend.
 In this article, we have covered about How to Convert Your Responsibilities into Achievements

 Two of the most crucial sections you need to cater to are your achievements and responsibilities.
 These achievements refer to the kind of successes you may have faced in your former place of work, and the responsibilities refer to the performances you may have given using your unique skill set.
-These two titles can be comfortably classified under two different sections for the entry-level applicants, let’s say those who are composing their resuming for their first job.
+These two titles can be comfortably classified under two different sections for the entry-level applicants, let’s say those who are composing their resume for their first job.
 The same, however, should not and is not to be employed by the C-level or senior management professionals.

 This latter, experienced professionals are present in the corporate world for several years and have gained a lot of knowledge and expertise in their specific field of work.
 It has been often noticed that they tend to highlight their usual duties, which is not required.
 Because they have been working for a long span of time, it becomes quite evident to recruiters that the concerned candidate achieved his/her current professional status as a leader on account of their proficiency.
 Hence, there is no actual need to put these forward.